 Repeat with the black and grey areas.

 Notice that the white values all equal 255, the black values are all zero, and the gray values are equal.

 Try moving your mouse over color regions without clicking.
-Notice how the values of the top right and top left areas of the Info Palette display the color values in both RGB and CMYK.
+Notice how the values of the top right and top left areas of the Info Panel display the color values in both RGB and CMYK.

 In the next few exercises we'll apply our knowledge of RGB values, the color sampler tool, and the Info panel to identify a color cast.

 Navigate to class files folder and open colorcast.jpg in Photoshop.